Tenable (NASDAQ:TENB) Updates FY 2021 Earnings Guidance

+Tenable (NASDAQ:TENB) last announced its quarterly earnings data on Tuesday, April 27th.
+The company reported $0.13 EPS for the quarter, topping the Zacks’ consensus estimate of $0.06 by $0.07.
+Tenable had a negative net margin of 18.87% and a negative return on equity of 56.02%.
+The company had revenue of $123.20 million during the quarter, compared to the consensus estimate of $119.72 million.
+During the same quarter in the prior year, the firm earned ($0.09) EPS.
+Tenable’s quarterly revenue was up 19.6% on a year-over-year basis.
+On average, equities analysts predict that Tenable will post -0.47 earnings per share for the current fiscal year.

-In other news, General Counsel Stephen A. Riddick sold 2,420 shares of the business’s stock in a transaction on Thursday, April 1st.
-The shares were sold at an average price of $36.73, for a total transaction of $88,886.60.
-Following the completion of the sale, the general counsel now owns 23,815 shares of the company’s stock, valued at approximately $874,724.95.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, CFO Stephen A. Vintz sold 131,483 shares of the business’s stock in a transaction on Tuesday, February 16th.
-The shares were sold at an average price of $44.98, for a total transaction of $5,914,105.34.
-Following the sale, the chief financial officer now directly owns 183,921 shares of the company’s stock, valued at approximately $8,272,766.58.
+In other Tenable news, CFO Stephen A. Vintz sold 131,483 shares of the stock in a transaction on Tuesday, February 16th.
+The stock was sold at an average price of $44.98, for a total transaction of $5,914,105.34.
+Following the transaction, the chief financial officer now owns 183,921 shares of the company’s stock, valued at approximately $8,272,766.58.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CEO Amit Yoran sold 37,500 shares of the stock in a transaction on Tuesday, February 16th.
+The stock was sold at an average price of $44.99, for a total value of $1,687,125.00.
+Following the transaction, the chief executive officer now directly owns 647,897 shares in the company, valued at approximately $29,148,886.03.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 296,148 shares of company stock valued at $12,897,415.
-Insiders own 16.40% of the company’s stock.
+In the last three months, insiders have sold 296,148 shares of company stock worth $12,897,415.
+Corporate insiders own 16.40% of the company’s stock.

 Tenable Holdings, Inc provides cyber exposure solutions for in the Americas, Europe, the Middle East, Africa, the Asia Pacific, and Japan.
 The company's platforms include Tenable.io, a cloud-delivered software as a service; and Tenable.sc, an on-premises solution.
 Its platforms provides organizations with a risk-based view of traditional and modern attack surfaces to deliver a complete and continuous view of assets, associated vulnerabilities, internal and regulatory compliance violations, misconfigurations, and other cybersecurity issues, as well as prioritizes these issues for remediation based on risk assessment and predictive analytics, and provides insightful remediation guidance.